Aliases for FER Gene

 GeneCards Summary for FER Gene

 FER (FER Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with FER include Ceroid Lipofuscinosis, Neuronal, 6 and Sarcoma.
-Among its related pathways are Signaling by GPCR and Immune response Fc epsilon RI pathway.
+Diseases associated with FER include Ceroid Lipofuscinosis, Neuronal, 6 and Leukemia, Acute Myeloid.
+Among its related pathways are RET signaling and Adherens junction.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is FES.

 UniProtKB/Swiss-Prot Summary for FER Gene